vivaria/edisonrul.ing/docs/source/cards/e/elephant-statue-of-blessing.md

 ### Card Rulings

-●Elephant Statue of Blessing must be sent from the owner's hand to the owner's GY in order for its effect to activate.
+*   Elephant Statue of Blessing must be sent from the owner's hand to the owner's GY in order for its effect to activate.
-●Elephant Statue of Blessing's effect can be activated during the Damage Step.
+*   Elephant Statue of Blessing's effect can be activated during the Damage Step.
-●Elephant Statue of Blessing's effect activates when sent from the hand to the GY by the effect of Last Turn or Chaos Emperor Dragon - Envoy of the End.
+*   Elephant Statue of Blessing's effect activates when sent from the hand to the GY by the effect of Last Turn or Chaos Emperor Dragon - Envoy of the End.